P3Modding/p3modding.github.io/src/ch04-02-population.md

 ## Consumption
 The `do_population_consumption` function is at `0x00527D40`.

-At `0x00672860` there is a table that contains the daily consumptions for all citizen classes:
+At `0x00672860` there is a table that contains the daily consumptions for 100 citizens of every population type:

 |Ware|Rich|Wealthy|Poor|Beggars|
 |-|-|-|-|-|